kacperkrasowski/AdventOfCode2025/README.md

 It was more difficult than I expected, also I feel very rusted as I have not done anything code oriented in some time

 ## Day 2
-A bit more difficult, but i was more methodological, thus no issues.
+A bit more difficult, but i was more methodological, thus no issues

+## Day 3
+Am becoming less rusty.
+This day was defo the most fun one.